-- The templates below can be used to create your preliminary pages.
+- Download the Microsoft Word docx below to create your preliminary pages.
 Populate the highlighted text with information specific to your degree, committee, date of graduation, etc.

 - Examples: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12

-- Template: Click to download the template document (Microsoft Word docx) for creating your preliminary pages.
+- Click HERE to download a Microsoft Word docx for creating your preliminary pages.
 Use the instructions above as your guide.

 |Preliminary Page Order|

 |Title Page||Yes|| |

 |Public Abstract||Yes|| |

 |List of Tables||Yes||NOT required if only one table|